-- 11.1 The full tendering procedures within the Rules will not apply to a contract where Procurement, advises it is appropriate to purchase from suppliers through an approved external Framework Agreement. - 11.2 See Rule 34 (Glossary of Terms) for the meaning of "Framework Agreement". - 11.3 This Rule only applies if the Council is already named or named via a link (e.g. Supply Herts) unless using a consortium framework. i.e. ESPO (Eastern Shires Purchasing Organisation) or it is an Open Framework.
+- 11.1 The full tendering procedures within the Rules will not apply to a contract where Legal, advises it is appropriate to purchase from suppliers through an approved external Framework Agreement. - 11.2 See Rule 34 (Glossary of Terms) for the meaning of "Framework Agreement". - 11.3 This Rule only applies if the Council is already named or named via a link (e.g. Supply Herts) unless using a consortium framework. i.e. ESPO (Eastern Shires Purchasing Organisation) or it is an Open Framework.
 If there is no appropriate Framework Agreement in place see Rule 21 (Joining a Framework Agreement). - 11.4 Each Framework Agreement has its own procedures in relation to purchasing from a Supplier under the agreement.
 These must be followed exactly.
-See Procurement for advice.
+See Legal for advice.
 These procedures may be quicker and more straightforward than full procurements.
-As with all Frameworks, it is important to consider whether it provides the best Value for Money outcome. - 11.5 Framework call-offs above £25,000 must have an award notice posted to Contract Finder in order to satisfy our Transparency requirements.
+As with all Frameworks, it is important to consider whether it provides the best Value for Money outcome.